What this handout is about

 And so we reach the end of this all-too-brief glimpse into the world of sociological writing.
 Sociologists can be an idiosyncratic bunch, so paper guidelines and expectations will no doubt vary from class to class, from instructor to instructor.
 However, these basic guidelines will help you get started.

-Lee, Cuba.
-A Short Guide to Writing about Social Science.
-4th ed.
-New York: Longman, 2002.
+Cuba, Lee.
+2002.
+A Short Guide to Writing About Social Science, 4th ed.
+New York: Longman.